What steps can HR managers take to ensure employees are healthy and productive?

 In fact, the latest People Management and CIPD survey, which polled over 390 employers, found nearly two-thirds (63 per cent) of respondents cited general anxiety as their organisation’s main challenge currently.

-As employees prepare to get locked down in their houses for months there will be challenges presented to your HR team, so what can you do to maintain business continuity?
+As employees settle into a new way of working remotely and achieve a work-life balance while working from home there will be challenges presented to your HR team, so what can you do to maintain business continuity?

 Challenges for your HR team